mulderp/mulderp.github.com/_posts/2013-1-31-building-a-Vagrant-base-box.md

 Here are some steps:

 1. Upgrade your VirtualBox to the latest Version; as time of writing this was 4.2.6.
-This gives you less headache when Vagrant is downloading so called ISO image additions (which for older VirtualBox version might be difficult to fetch)
+This gives you less headache when Vagrant is downloading so called ISO image additions (see e.g. TimeOut issue [here](https://github.com/jedi4ever/veewee/issues/519 ) )
 2. Make sure you have the gems VeeWee and Vagrant installed:

 <pre>